China Faces a Retirement and Pension Crisis

 Relic of a Planned Economy

 Plenum meeting minutes did not share details on proposed retirement reforms.
-Chinese Academy of Social Sciences, a national think tank, recently published papers suggesting that retirement age be raised to 65 for men and women as soon as within five years.
+The Chinese Academy of Social Sciences, a national think tank, recently published papers suggesting that the retirement age be raised to 65 for men and women as soon as within five years.

 China’s pension system is analogous to a stool with three legs.
-The first is a basic state-run pension program which covers almost every citizen, and this is divided between one pension for urban employees and one serving rural residents.
+The first is a basic state-run pension program that covers almost every citizen, and this is divided between one pension for urban employees and one serving rural residents.
 This is the one most workers rely on.
-The second leg is run by businesses and consist of annuity programs, similar to defined benefit plans in the United States.
+The second leg is run by businesses and consists of annuity programs, similar to defined benefit plans in the United States.
 The third pillar is personal pension, and this is still in its infancy and is constrained by China’s stock and financial market declines.

 Both employees and employers are required to make contributions to the government pension programs.
 The higher one’s wages, the more one pays into the system.